 This was a one-story recycling facility.
 The ground-floor area and operating status were not reported.
 It was not reported if a smoke detection system was present.
 There was a dry pipe sprinkler system in the structure, but it had been shut down prior to the fire and did not operate.
 The fire began in the shipping/receiving area in rubbish and trash.
 The damage was listed as $3 million to the structure and $7 million to the contents.

-To prevent large loss fire please contact Risk Logic as they have a staff of fire protection engineers that can assist in Property Loss Prevention.
+To prevent large loss fire please contact Risk Logic.
+We have staff of fire protection engineers that can assist in Property Loss Prevention.

 Information courtesy of NFPA’s News & Research Division (www.nfpa.org/News-and-Research)